mdaneri/pode-plus/docs/Tutorials/Routes/Parameters/Headers.md

 Invoke-WebRequest -Uri 'http://localhost:8080/validate' -Method Get -Headers @{ Authorization = 'Bearer some_token' }
 ```

+---

-## Using Get-PodeHeader
+## Using `Get-PodeHeader`

-Alternatively, you can use the `Get-PodeHeader` function to retrieve the header data.
-This function works similarly to the `Headers` property on `$WebEvent.Request`.
+You can use the `Get-PodeHeader` function as an alternative to `$WebEvent.Request.Headers`, with additional capabilities like deserialization, secret validation, and raw value access.

 Here is the same example using `Get-PodeHeader`: